 Marked anxiety, tension, agitation.
 Glaucoma.
 Motor tics.
 Tourette's syndrome in patient or family.
 During or within 14 days of MAOIs.

 History of drug dependence or alcoholism; monitor for abnormal behavior.
 Structural cardiac abnormalities, cardiomyopathy, serious heart rhythm abnormalities, coronary artery disease: not recommended.
 Hypertension.
 Heart failure.
 Recent MI.
 Arrhythmia.
 Reduce dose or discontinue if paradoxical worsening of symptoms occurs.
 Reevaluate periodically.
 Preexisting GI narrowing.
 Psychosis.
 Bipolar disorder.
 May exacerbate behavior disturbances, thought disorders; monitor for worsening aggressive behavior or hostility.
 Seizure disorders; discontinue if occur.
 Peripheral vasculopathy, including Raynaud's Phenomenon; monitor for digital changes.
-Monitor growth, blood pressure, CBC, differential, platelet counts, vision.
+Monitor growth, BP, HR, CBC, differential, platelet counts, vision.
 Pregnancy (Cat.C).
 Nursing mothers.

 See Contraindications.
 Hypertensive crisis with MAOIs.
 Caution with pressor agents.
 May potentiate coumarin anticoagulants, anticonvulsants (eg, phenobarbital, phenytoin, primidone), tricyclics, SSRIs.